alaTest Sites

 112 reviews

 alaTest has collected and analyzed 112 reviews of Canon EOS M50.
 The average rating for this product is 4.3/5, compared to an average rating of 4.3/5 for other Digital Compact Cameras for all reviews.
-Reviews about the image quality and portability are on the whole positive.
-The performance and size are also mentioned favorably.
-There are some mixed opinions about the low light performance.
-Some have doubts about the focus and battery.
+People are impressed by the image quality and portability.
+The performance and size are also appreciated, but some have doubts about the focus and battery.
+There are some mixed reviews about the low light performance.

 usability, size, performance, portability, image quality